PercyDancourt/PercyDancourt.github.io/README.md

-# Percy Dancourt — Data Scientist & Analyst
+# Data Scientist & Analyst

 ## About Me
 I help businesses unlock the power of their data.
 Blending business insight with AI and analytics, I design custom solutions that drive growth, efficiency, and smarter decisions.
 From strategy to execution, I turn data into a competitive edge.